ProfessionalCSharp/ProfessionalCSharp2021/3_Web/Services/README.md

 > func init --worker-runtime dotnetIsolated

+## .NET 6 / .NET 7 Updates

+The API sample got changes to use the *Minimal API* instead of controllers.
+The Minimal API is a new feature in .NET 6 that allows you to create a web API without controllers. .NET 7 adds typed results (the TypedResults class).

 For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021)

 Please check my blog [csharp.christiannagel.com](https://csharp.christiannagel.com "csharp.christiannagel.com") for additional information for topics covered in the book.